Campus Garden Internship

 The Campus Garden Intern leads the daily operation and maintenance of the campus garden in promotion of environmental stewardship and service learning.

 The Campus Garden Intern begins a yearlong internship with a paid stipend during the summer.
 During the summer months, work focuses on providing programmatic continuity for the upcoming academic year.
-As President of the Garden Club, the Campus Garden Intern coordinates ecological initiatives with Buildings and Grounds, the Center for Environment & Society, the Eastern Shore Food Lab, and the Student Government Association.
+As President of the Garden Club, the Campus Garden Intern coordinates food production efforts with the Eastern Shore Food Lab, as well as ecological initiatives with the Center for Environment & Society and the Student Government Association, and Buildings & Grounds.

 The Campus Garden Intern practices a level of independence and collaboration with supervisors to develop a work plan and adhere to the mission and goals of the garden.
 Students may apply for the internship in spring through the Center for Environment & Society.

 Academic Year Commitment: 5 hours/week

 - Support the mission and goals of the Campus Garden.